 Evelyn writes stories for curious young readers to explore new words and worlds.

 Evelyn is a children's author whose stories for ages 3 and up reflect the diversity of languages and life in Singapore.
 They have been performed in children's theatre, at festivals for families, and schools.
-Makan Mischief, released in July 2021, is her second multilingual picture book in a series published by Epigram Books.
+The Noisiest Tree, released in June 2022, is her third multilingual picture book in a series published by Epigram Books.

 Evelyn grew up with a love for adventure, canoeing and camping under the stars.
 She loved flying with her Dad, who built a plane to learn to fly when he was a teenager.
 She earned her wings with a private pilot’s license at 19.

 Evelyn migrated from Toronto, Canada to Singapore, her husband's home, and discovered a world of new adventures.
 As a researcher and educator, she wrote and edited publications advocating fair labour practices, diversity and sustainable development.
 With her children and grandchildren who were born and raised in Singapore, she rediscovered the joy of exploring new words and worlds at home.